 The Company Secretary, or her representatives, attends all Board meetings and is responsible to ensure that the Board procedures are followed.
-It is the Company Secretary's responsibility to ensure that the Company complies with requirements of the Singapore Companies Act, Chapter 50 (the "Act").
+It is the Company Secretary's responsibility to ensure that the Company complies with requirements of the Companies Act.
 Together with Management, the Company Secretary is responsible for compliance with all rules and regulations which are applicable to the Company.
+The appointment and removal of the Company Secretary are subject to the Board's approval.